How Much Does It Cost To Paint A Car A Different Color?

 Size of Car

 Although it might seem obvious, the larger the car is, the more paint is required.
-Since more materials are needed, the price will be higher.
+Since more materials are needed, the cost will be greater.

 It’ll also take a technician longer to paint.
-Therefore, you’ll find more hours of charged labor on your estimate and invoice.
+Therefore, you’ll find extra hours of charged labor on your estimate and invoice.

-A significant SUV could cost 50% more than a tiny hatchback because of its greater surface area.
+A substantial SUV could cost 50% more than a compact hatchback because of its larger surface area.

 Quality And Colour Of Paint